 Avoid Contractors That Require Large Deposit

 When a contractor demands an unusually large deposit before work begins, especially in cash, this is an obvious red flag.
 In today’s economy, companies could close their doors without any warning, and getting your money back might not be an option.
 Therefore, we suggest that you avoid companies that ask for an unreasonably large deposit.

 Pay Attention to Appearance

 You usually get a good idea of how well a business is operated by its appearance, such as how well-maintained their office is and how well-dressed their staff is.
 It is logical to assume if they don’t even care about themselves, they likely won’t care about you either.
 If a contractor doesn’t have a physical office, that’s a warning sign as well.
 Even if they have a physical address, you should check it out on Google Maps to see if it’s a residential address because home businesses could vanish overnight.

 Look for Prompt Communication

-If a contractor doesn’t return to your calls or emails promptly, what are the chances they will get the job done on time?
+If a contractor doesn’t return to your calls or emails promptly, what are the chances that they’re reliable enough to get the work done on time?
 Prompt communication is a sign that a company has service standards, which we do and look for in contractors here at Serbu.